substratusai/kubeai/README.md

     "model": "text-embedding-ada-002"
   }'
 ```
-You should see a stapi pod being created on the fly that
+You should see a STAPI pod being created on the fly that
 will serve the request.
 The beautiful thing about Lingo
 is that it holds  your request in the proxy while the
 stapi pod is being created, once it's ready to serve, Lingo